 Most NFL fans can name off the finest running backs in NFL history and even compile a reasonable list of rankings on command.
 Nearly everyone agrees that the top seven are likely (not in any order) Jim Brown, Walter Payton, Barry Sanders, Eric Dickerson, O.J.
-Simpson, Emmitt Smith, and Gale Sayers, with Marshall Faulk and maybe a couple others as possible nominees.
+Simpson, Emmitt Smith, and Gale Sayers, with Marshall Faulk and maybe a couple of others as possible nominees.

 Here are the top ten most underrated running backs in NFL history:

 Eric (yes, Eric) Metcalf was a unique player in that he could do several things very well.
 He was a good running back, was probably an even better receiver, but was also deadly on kick and punt returns.
-Before Eric Metcalf was a multi-dimensional player, his father Terry was tearing up defenses the same way in the 1970’s.
+Before Eric Metcalf was a multi-dimensional player, his father Terry was tearing up defenses the same way in the 1970s.

-The early 1980’s Atlanta Falcons boasted a high-powered passing attack with quarterback Steve Bartkowski, wide receivers Alfred Jenkins, Alfred Jackson and tight end Junior Miller, but what made that team work was running back William Andrews.
+The early 1980’s Atlanta Falcons boasted a high-powered passing attack with quarterback Steve Bartkowski, wide receivers Alfred Jenkins, Alfred Jackson and tight end Junior Miller, but what made that teamwork was running back William Andrews.

 At 6’0 and 205 lbs, Andrews had the size and speed to be an every-down back.
-He was among the league leaders in rushing virtually every season of his career, but what set him apart was his ability to not only catch passes, but to turn them into long gains.
+He was among the league leaders in rushing virtually every season of his career, but what set him apart was his ability not only to catch passes but to turn them into long gains.

 While a devastating injury would shorten Andrews’ career, the highlight below captures his abilities to catch, run opponents over, and outrun defenses.

 When he was drafted in 1983, Curt Warner was coming to a team that had never had a 1,000-yard rusher or an NFL playoff appearance.